-375 Figure 5 shows the averaged 2-m temperature anomalies over 2-13 August 2003.
-376 Warm anomalies exceeded 8 K in Western Europe, which corresponded to the center of the extreme heatwave.
-This center was collocated with the Z500 ridge (thick-gray); it also 377 coincided with the center of the Z^ .
-The PMZ episode is successfully identified and 378 379 tracked by our approach (Fig. 6).
-The Z500 ridges were shallow and open during this period, a setup difficult to be tracked as a conventional blocking pattern (Rex 1950).
-For 380 example, there was little evident reversal of pressure gradients associated with Z500 381 ridges, thus the TM90 index would ignore this feature as a blocking.
-Specifically, on 2 382 August, the core (black cross) was located near 48°N and 5°E and then only shifted 383 384 slightly eastward by a couple of degrees during the next 4-5 days (red crosses).
+by our approach (Fig. 6).
+Specifically, on 2 August, the core (black cross) was located near 48°N and 5°E and then only shifted slightly eastward by a couple of degrees during the next 4-5 days (red crosses).
 This allowed for the buildup of hot and dry surface conditions.
-The core moved northward and 385 386 was located over the United Kingdom on 8 August when the S-shaped inner contour 387 indicated a weak reversal of Z500 gradients.
+The core moved northward and was located over the United Kingdom on 8 August when the S-shaped inner contour indicated a weak reversal of Z500 gradients.
 This would be classified as an instantaneous blocking by the TM90 index.
-It subsequently became a wide open ridge and moved 388 further to the northeast approximately 58°N on 10 August when the United Kingdom was located right behind the ridge and Reading experienced its hottest day (Black et al. 2004).
+It subsequently became a wide open ridge and moved further to the northeast at approximately 58°N on 10 August when the United Kingdom was located right behind the ridge and Reading experienced its hottest day (Black et al. 2004).
 On 12 August, the core (black cross) moved back to Northern France when Paris had record-breaking temperatures.
-The gray-shaded impact area of the tracked PMZ in Fig. 6 wholly covered Western Europe, coinciding with the anomaly patterns of surface temperature (Fig. 5).
+The gray-shaded impact area of the tracked PMZ in Fig. 6 wholly covered Western Europe, coinciding with the anomaly patterns of surface temperature (cf. Fig. 5).

-The third PMZ case occurred from 8 to 18 February 1994, which included a 395 blocking anticyclone over Europe.
-The blocking episode was detected by existing 396 397 blocking indices (Barnes et al. 2012; their Fig. 1).
-We show it here to demonstrate that 398 this blocking episode was in fact preceded by open ridges and an omega-shape blocking, 399 and it eventually decayed back into an omega-shape blocking.
-The PMZ was a highly dynamic event that persisted longer than the event detected by the existing blocking 400 indices.
-In addition, some differences between the location of maximum Z^ and that of 401 reversed Z500 gradients can be discerned.
-402
+The third PMZ case occurred from 8 to 18 February 1994, which included a blocking anticyclone over Europe.
+The blocking episode was detected by existing blocking indices (Barnes et al. 2012; their Fig. 1).
+We show it here to demonstrate that this blocking episode was in fact preceded by open ridges and an omega-shape blocking, and it eventually decayed back into an omega-shape blocking.
+The PMZ was a highly dynamic event that persisted longer than the event detected by the existing blocking indices.
+In addition, some differences between the location of maximum Z^ and that of reversed Z500 gradients can be discerned.